At the crux of every real estate transaction underlies fair market value.

 The Importance of Understanding Fair Market Value In Real Estate

-Given well over 80% of the homes sold in the United States are sold through a local MLS, it is important for buyers and sellers to have an understanding of fair market value in real estate.
+Given well over 80% of the homes sold in the United States are sold through a local real estate agent, it is important for buyers and sellers to have an understanding of fair market value and how it relates to real estate.

 Understanding fair market value in real estate will help you be more successful in your upcoming purchase or sale of a home.